-During the financial year there were nil (2021: 28,871,110) shares issued as a result of the exercise of options.
-Refer to Note 13 for further information.
+During the financial year and up to the date of this report there were nil (2022: Nil) shares issued as a result of the exercise of options.

 Non-audit Services

 The following non-audit services were provided by the Group's auditor, Pitcher Partners BA&A Pty Ltd, or associated entities.
 The Directors are satisfied that the provision of non-audit services by the auditor, as set out below, did not compromise the auditor independence requirements of the Corporations Act 2001 for the following reasons: